agustinaeka/agustinaeka/README.md

 ### Hi there 👋, I'm Eka
 A  self-motivated person who always eager to learn.
-High interest in data engineering, data science, mechine learning and related field.
+Love learn new tech everyday.

 ### Let's connect to find out more
 <p>